SreeHarsha72/Data-Engineering-on-AWS/README.md

-# Youtube Data Analysis on AWS
+# Youtube Data Analysis using AWS services

 ## Introduction
 This repository details end-to-end data engineering project leveraging AWS services.
 The project simulates a real-world scenario where a client seeks to analyze YouTube ad campaigns and uncover factors affecting video popularity.